Get into compliance with the new NISPOM requirements to avoid federal consequences.

 The Senior Management Official (SMO) is an important role for both possessing and non-possessing facilities.
-This role was mentioned in the old NISPOM as someone who would certify to the Cognizant Security Agency (CSA) that a self-inspection has been conducted.
+This role was mentioned in the old NISPOM as someone who would certify to the CSA that a self-inspection has been conducted.
 In the new NISPOM, this role is now defined, and additional responsibilities have been added.

 The SMO must be one of your employees and is responsible for your company’s strategy and policy.
 Their defined responsibilities include ensuring the contractor maintains a system of security controls; appointing the Facility Security Officer (FSO) and Insider Threat Program Senior Official (ITPSO); remaining fully informed of the facility’s classified operations; making decisions based on classified threat reporting and their knowledge of threat information caused by a loss of loss of classified information; and retaining accountability for the management and operations of the facility.

 With this role becoming more clearly defined, it marks an emphasis on changing from a one-size-fits-all approach for compliance to a risk-based approach.
 This means there will be a greater accountability of the SMO to tailor their security to their program’s needs rather than just meeting the basic standards.

 The section on safeguarding classified information now appears in Section 15 of Part 117, but it also directs contractors to 32 CFR Part 2001 for more information on requirements for safeguarding.
 This change fragments the information needed to understand, for example, how to construct a NISPOM Closed Area, now referred to as an “open storage area,” or how to destroy classified information.
 Whether there were significant changes to the requirements remains unclear, and when asked for clarification, the DCSA directed Adamo to this page on their website.